(Disclosure: Some of the links below may be affiliate links)

 This investing mistake is a bit silly of me.

-I purchased Vanguard FTSE Pacific ETF and allocated 5% to it in my portfolio.
+I purchased Vanguard FTSE Pacific ETF and allocated 5% in my portfolio.
 My goal was to add more Chinese exposure.

-While you should not make a complicated, you should still know what you are investing in.
+You should know what you are investing in.
 There are many options for stock market indexes.
-And for each of these indexes, there are also many options of funds that are tracking them.
+And for each of these indexes many funds are tracking them.
 Therefore, it is essential to research these options!

 9. Not considering professional bias

 I work in the tech industry.
-And I am a big geek.
-I like the technology.
-So I decided to invest a small part of my portfolio in an Information Technology ETF.
+And I like technology.
+So I invested a small part of my portfolio in an Information Technology ETF.
 I did not consider that Tech was already present in my other investments.
-In my global world ETF, there is about 15% of Technology, and 6 of the top 10 holdings are technology or internet company.
+My global world ETF has about 15% of Technology, and 6 of the top 10 holdings are technology or internet company.
 It is already a significant bias in Technology.

-The biggest thing that I found was that IB would charge me 10 CHF per month until I had more than 100K on the account.
-It is entirely true.
-But I completely overestimated the time it would take me to get to this value.
+The biggest thing I found was that IB would charge me 10 CHF monthly until I had more than 100K on the account.
+But I overestimated the time it would take me to get to this value.
 I should have taken it as a challenge to reach this amount faster.
+(This fee is now gone from IB).

-The second mistake I did was to not take into account the Tiered account of Interactive Brokers.
+The second mistake I made was not considering the Tiered pricing of Interactive Brokers.
 This pricing method makes it extremely cheap.
 In my first comparison between IB and DEGIRO, I did not account for that.
 I had to redo the work with the Tiered pricing.
-In my second and fair comparison of IB and DEGIRO, I found out that IB was cheaper!
+In my second and fair comparison of IB and DEGIRO, I discovered that IB was cheaper!

 Due to this, I had to switch from DEGIRO to IB.
 It took me longer than I expected.
 And changing to a new broker is not something I want to do again.